Home Menu Mail Search

 Taking photos takes away the subject's soul

-Image reflection has been noticed ever since humans first saw their faces reflected in a pool of water, and thousands of years later accepted the advantages of mirrors.
-But unlike photographs, those reflections are temporary.
+But unlike photographs, mirror reflections are temporary.
 The image, and whatever supernatural effect the subject might fear, is temporary, ignored and soon forgotten.
 But the image on a photograph remains even when the subject isn't there.
-So the superstition is quite understandable.
+So the superstition that shooting photos takes away the subject's soul is quite understandable.

 A related superstition is of dolls which accept and keep souls, since a doll has the appearance of a human.
 Portrait photographs can be much more lifelike, as can painted portraits, like the one in Oscar Wilde's Dorian Gray.

-The Japanese for taking a photograph uses the verb "toru", which means "take".
-In art, a portrait is painted or drawn, but a photograph is "taken".
+The Japanese for taking a photograph uses the verb toru, which means 'take'.
+In art, a portrait is painted or drawn, but a photograph is 'taken'.
 That emphasises that something (the soul, in this superstition) is taken.

 Verity: